callawaycloud/yet-another-trigger-framework/README.md

 # 💪Goals

-The goal of this project is to improve upon that class, by adding additional configuration and capabilities, while at the same time **retaining full backwards compatibility**.
+The goal of this project is to improve upon that concept, by adding additional configuration and capabilities, while at the same time **retaining full backwards compatibility**.

 ## ✨Features

 -   Dynamic Binding of Trigger Handlers via Custom Metadata (similar to table based trigger)
 -   Ability to disable whole triggers or individual handlers
 -   Easy to upgrade, full backwards compatibility
+-   Build in Error Handling & Logging
--   Ability to decouple your handlers from the system static `Trigger`context, which allows for better unit testability (no need to actually run DML in tests)
+-   Ability to decouple your handlers from the system static `Trigger` context, which allows for better unit testability (no need to actually run DML in tests)

 ### Coming Soon

--   Dynamic error handling strategies
--   logging/notifications
 -   built in recursion control
 -   support for other popular framework patterns ([sfdc-trigger-framework](https://github.com/kevinohara80/sfdc-trigger-framework))